A step by step guide on how-to pick the right paint color!

-I feel very lucky that I have color confidence when it comes to choosing paint colors, but it came with practice.
+I feel very lucky that I have color confidence when it comes to choosing paint colors, but it came with LOTS of practice over much of my adult life.

-God gave me color memory and my degree in textile manufacturing, plus career in apparel and home furnishing trained to match color standards for brands like GAP, Target and JCrew.
+God gave me color memory, but my degree in textile manufacturing, plus career in apparel and home furnishings included matching color standards for brands like GAP, Target and JCrew.

 That helps a girl out in selecting paint colors for her home 🙂